wacncontent/CustomizeTool/removeCommentOutput2/articles/expressroute/expressroute-prerequisites.md

 	wacn.date=""/>

-# ExpressRoute prerequisites
+# ExpressRoute Prerequisites

-To connect to Microsoft cloud services using ExpressRoute, you’ll need to verify that the following requirements listed in the sections below have been met.
+To connect to Microsoft cloud services using ExpressRoute, you'll need to verify that the following requirements listed in the sections below have been met.

 ## Account requirements